 Bingham partnered with Lyman Granger and the springs resort opened in 1853.
 5 The resort consisted of a single three- and four-story wood-framed building.

 The resort opened as Our Home on the Hillside 9 10 12 on October 1, 1858, taking in those with developmental disorders and people who were overworked or had nervous exhaustion.
 4 By winter, additional land was acquired for a dozen cottages and for Liberty Hall, a recreation building.
-5 12 Every building at the facility featured steam heat, tall ceilings, and tall windows to maximise light and air flow.
+5 12 Every building at the facility featured steam heat, tall ceilings, and tall windows to maximize light and airflow.
 4

 Dr John Kellogg, one of Jackson’s colleagues, created a biscuit made of whole grains, wheat, and cornmeal in 1887.
 1 2 Jackson believed it infringed upon his copyright for granula as Kellogg had named his product Biscuit Granula.
 The case was settled, with Kellogg using the name Granola.
 2